 Monticello is located about halfway between the Silverado Trail and Highway 29 off of Big Ranch Road only about 10 minutes from downtown Napa.
 The winery also works closely with three smaller vineyard sites in the northern part of the Napa Valley (including a vineyard they own on State Lane in Yountville) and two others they lease, one in Rutherford and one in St. Helena.

-Upon visiting this winery you can’t help but notice the similarity of their administration building (also home for their Wine Library, a commercial kitchen and other tasting spaces) to Thomas Jefferson’s Monticello in Virginia; this is because the winery was modeled after that famous building.
-The winery ‘Monticello’ is a 1/3 size replica of the actual building but in homage to Monticello’s location on top of a hill, Corley’s Monticello was built slightly above the valley floor – on an 8 foot rise.
+Upon visiting this winery you can’t help but notice the similarity of their administration building (also home of their wine library, a commercial kitchen and other tasting spaces) to Thomas Jefferson’s Monticello in Virginia; this is because the winery was modeled after that famous residence.
+Their Napa Valley winery ‘Monticello’ is a 1/3 size replica of the actual building but in homage to Monticello’s location on top of a hill, Corley’s Monticello was built slightly above the valley floor – on an 8 foot rise.
 Visitor’s from the east coast often query as to why this Monticello is located on the wrong coast!